hoehnp/hoehnp/README.md

 ### Hi there 👋
 - I’m currently working on navit, bolzplatz2006 and OpenFOAM related topics.
 - 👯 I’m looking to collaborate on SpaceDesignTool, bolzplatz2006 and Zotero-Prime.
-- 🤔 I’m looking for help with SpaceDesignTool and Zotero-Prime.
+- 🤔 I’m looking for help with SpaceDesignTool, bolzplatz2006 and Zotero-Prime.

 [![Patrick's GitHub stats](https://github-readme-stats.vercel.app/api?username=hoehnp)](https://github.com/anuraghazra/github-readme-stats)
 <!--